-There are many aspects in what we do to resolve these issues but I wanted to focus this article on just the stages that each requirement encounters in our process which ensures a complete coverage across all involved parties.
+There are many aspects of what we do to resolve these issues but I wanted to focus this article on just the stages that each requirement encounters in our process which ensures complete coverage across all involved parties.

 Some of these may overlap or skipped based on your needs.